 If you have a mandolin, use the julienne blade to slice the zucchini into long strips.
 If you don’t, cut the zucchini lengthwise into three or four slices, then cut each slice into thin strips.

 Place zucchini in a colander and set the colander over a large bowl.
 Toss zucchini with salt and set aside for about an hour.

 Pour off the liquid and blot the zucchini dry with paper towels.
 Place in a bowl and mix with just enough dressing to coat the zucchini.

-Nutritional Analysis: Nutritional information for the dressing can be found here (you’ll need 1/4 cup=4 tablespoons or 2 servings of the dressing).
-The sodium count is a bit misleading.
-Some of the sodium will drain off with the liquid from the zucchini.
+The sodium count is a bit misleading as some of the sodium will drain off with the liquid from the zucchini.

 You can also use a spiralizer to slice the zucchini into long strips.